filipovskii/filipovskii.github.io/contents/articles/code-quality-metrics/index.md

-  First answer should be *NO*, cause everyone working with this code will also need to understand how this library works and foreign code may introduce subtle bugs and/or perfomance issues.
+  First answer should be *NO*, cause everyone working with this code will also need to understand how this library works and foreign code may introduce subtle bugs and/or performance issues.

-  Won't it be easier to write something using just standart libs first?
+  Won't it be easier to write something using just standard libs first?

   If I'm absolutely sure, I will look through its source and check if it's still actively supported by community before adding this library to the